American Conservatory of Music: History

 John James Hattstaedt, a musician who had taught piano in Detroit, Michigan and St. Louis, Missouri, moved to Chicago, Illinois, in 1875.
 A center of railroad lines connecting to the East Coast and the resource-rich Great Lakes area, it was booming as a center of business, industry and culture.
 In 1886 he established the American Conservatory of Music, which became the oldest private, degree-granting school of music in the Midwest.

 Hattstaedt was founding president and continued his direction until he became ill, six months before his death in 1931.
 He had expanded the school, attracting talented faculty and students.
 A Conservatory Symphony Orchestra was developed.
 In addition to the regular faculty, the conservatory attracted artists who conducted master classes in their specialties.
 In 1931 the conservatory had 3,000 students.

 In the later 20th century, the conservatory appeared to suffer from its lack of affiliation with a university, which would have provided access to a wider circle of programs and donors.
 But it still served urban students and in 1977 had 2,000 students.
 At least in the early 1970s, accredited academic coursework was provided by the University of Chicago Extension which had classroom facilities in downtown Chicago's "Loop" district.
-After the late 1970s enrollment declined more markedly in the 1980s.
+Enrollment declined more markedly in the 1980s.
 Many other music schools were also under pressure and struggling financially.
 In 1986 ACM entered Chapter 11 bankruptcy proceedings.

 Under the presidency of Vernon R. Nelson, the school moved to more modern quarters in the Stevens Building, 17 N. State Street, and attracted new faculty.
 He gained several major gifts from donors and foundations, including a $1 million grant from the Marquette Charitable Trust.

 But by spring of 1991, enrollment was down to 90 full-time students, 60 fewer than expected.
 The conservatory announced it would close in May at the end of the semester.
 Chicago Musical College offered contracts to many of the conservatory faculty, and offered to have students enroll there to complete their studies and degrees.